Asset Tracking: A Guide for Busy Professionals

 Asset tracking systems comprise a combination of hardware and software.
-When evaluating different systems, the underlying question you need consider is this: Will this particular hardware and software technology combination offer the best solution for my company’s specific needs?
+When evaluating different systems, the underlying question you need to consider is this: Will this particular hardware and software technology combination offer the best solution for my company’s specific needs?
 The answer may well hinge on whether the system is based on RFID or barcode.
-As you weigh the pros and cons of these technologies, there are several factors that can help you determine the best option for you.
+As you weigh the pros and cons of these technologies, there are several factors that can help you determine the best asset management software option for you.

 Here is a checklist of asset tracking variables that are helpful for you to verify on your end before you begin exploring asset tracking systems:

 - Environmental conditions where assets will be tracked (e.g., dusty warehouse, temperature-controlled laboratory, humid greenhouse, etc.)

 - Spacing of assets (how close together are your assets?)

 - Distance between assets and your data capture device (how far away will your assets be – e.g., do you need to track assets stored on high shelves or other hard-to-reach locations?)

 - Existing hardware and software (e.g., will your asset tracking system need to be integrated with any other software applications?)

 Once you’ve got a thorough understanding of your resources and conditions, you can begin reaching out to manufacturers and/or VARs to learn about your options and understand what different solutions offer.
 We highly recommend setting up demos as the best way to explore asset tracking systems so that you can experience for yourself how each one works.